Petit Theft Criminal Defense Attorney to Fight your charge in South Florida

 - Mistake of Fact: The Mistake of Fact defense is used when the defendant was under the mistaken belief that the property he took was his own.

 - Necessity or Duress: The Duress or Necessity defense is the criminal defense attorney’s burden to prove that the only reason the crime was committed was due to the person’s circumstances of duress or necessity.

 We handle many petit theft cases of all types.
 We know how to protect your rights and provide you with a personalized and aggressive defense to your criminal charges.

 Give us a call today:

-HOW WE WIN PETIT THEFT CRIMINAL DEFENSE CASES
+HOW WE WIN PETIT THEFT CRIMINAL DEFENSE CASES IN SOUTH FLORIDA

 - Learn how we got petit theft charges dismissed and a criminal record expunged in Boca Raton, Florida.

 - Learn how Rossen Law Firm got a Petit Theft charge dropped and criminal record expunged in Plantation, Florida.